dronx86/passwords/README.md

 ## Description

-The program is designed to rate passwords users insert.
+The program is designed to rate passwords users insert in real time.

 ## How to use